kaosat-dev/CoffeeSCad/readme.md

- **A** It is in the **App/CS** (for coffeescript) folder: I am currently developping using the coffeescript "watch" feature to compile the various .coffee files to js ie: after cloning the project, just go into the OpenCoffeScad folder and type **coffee -co app/ --watch app/cs** (you need to have coffeescript install)
+ **A** It is in the **App/CS** (for coffeescript) folder: I am currently developping using the coffeescript "watch" feature to compile the various .coffee files to js ie: after cloning the project, just go into the OpenCoffeScad folder and type **coffee -co . --watch src** (you need to have coffeescript install)

 Inspiration